FREQUENTLY ASKED QUESTIONS___________

 Can I pick up my order from you?

-No. All of our products will be shipped to the location of your choosing within the 48 U.S. and Canada.
+No. All of our products will be shipped to the location of your choosing within the 48 contiguous states and Canada.
 All quotes include shipping costs and lead times.

 How is the product delivered?

 Most of our products come via a trucking freight company.
 Someone is required to be available at the time of delivery.
-Delivery must be to a commercial dock or forklift.
+There must be a commercial dock or forklift available.
 You are responsible for unloading.
 If you do not have a dock or a forklift, you will need a lift gate truck at additional cost.

 What is your policy on cancellations, returns, and damaged items?